 Someone is gonna be shipping someone on social media – this is a cute device, and very in keeping with modern teenage life today.
 For those not in the know, ‘Shipping’ is basically the act of putting two people in a relationship together, either romantically or not.
 Mostly, it’s of the romantic kind.
 In Fish Upon the Sky, this is a major conflict device for our nerdy uke, Pi, and his seme pursuer, Mork.
 Their ship name is #MorkPi.
 The actors are also shipped outside the show too (for e.g. #BrightWin, #OffGun, #MewGulf, #BibleBuild).
 Of course, some actors will do this for the fan service (i.e. providing that fan-driven squeeeee! content that keeps people interested/obsessed with the show), but then you will have a ship that sails into real-life couple waters: #MaxNat, #OffGun, #ZeeNuNew 😍😍

 A Happy Ever After – this is the most important trope in a romance novel – in fact, it defines the entire genre.
 If a Romance is not HEA or HFN (happy for now) i.e. an uplifting ending, it is not a romance novel.
-Whever else is going on in the story, however the characters fight and break up and reconcile and suffer, romance readers expect and demand a HEA / HFN for them.
+Whatever else is going on in the story, however the characters fight and break up and reconcile and suffer, romance readers expect and demand a HEA / HFN for them.
 I want my BL boys to have a happy ending because I like love stories to be positive.
-I honestly don’t think I’ve seen any BL that has ended badly (except when there’s a S2…. don’t get me started on Love By Chance S2 😡😡).
-I’ve seen some left up in the air (Ingredients), some that have a ‘X years later’ (Where Your Eyes Linger), and some that are bittersweet (On Cloud Nine).
-I recently watched Present Perfect (original Thai movie) and Present Still Perfect (sequel), but saw the sequel first, so I got Toey and Oat’s initial romance backstory last.
+I honestly don’t think I’ve seen any BL that has ended badly (except when there’s a S2…. don’t get me started on Love By Chance S2 😡😡). *UPDATE 3/6/23 HIStory: Make Our Days Count, Gray Rainbow and Love Bill ALL END BADLY!!!
+You’ve been warned.
+I’ve seen some left up in the air (Ingredients and HIStory: Trapped), some that have a ‘X years later’ (Where Your Eyes Linger), and some that are bittersweet (On Cloud Nine, Doctor I’m Coming for Soul).
+I watched Present Perfect (original Thai movie) and Present Still Perfect (sequel), but saw the sequel first, so I got Toey and Oat’s initial romance backstory last.
 Didn’t diminish or spoil the story at all and they’re now two of my favourite BL movies.

 The “I like you” moment – When a boy confesses their feels.
 I think a more accurate translation should be “I have a crush on you”.
 Gail Carriger goes into more detail about translation issues, which you can read in her article I’ve linked to above.